shivam-kapila/Bingo/README.md

 ### Set up the results computation cron job

 The results of lucky draw raffles are calculated, by invoking the `compute_results.py` file every hour.
-TO setup this cron job run:
+To setup this cron job run:

 	./develop.sh cron